-Moore Bass Consulting, Inc. is a professional, multi-disciplinary civil engineering firm providing design, land use planning, and land development consulting services to public and private clients throughout the Southeast United States.
-Founded in 1991, Moore Bass Consulting has earned a well-established reputation for well-designed and successfully implemented land development projects.
-With offices located in Tallahassee, Florida and McDonough, Georgia, our engineering professionals are registered in Florida, Georgia, Alabama, North Carolina, South Carolina, Mississippi, Louisiana, and Texas and have extensive engineering, land development, permitting and planning process knowledge of each region.
+Moore Bass Consulting, Inc. is a professional, multi-disciplinary civil engineering firm providing design, land surveying, land use planning, and land development consulting services to public and private clients throughout the southeast.
+Founded in 1991, Moore Bass Consulting has earned a well-established reputation for well-designed and successfully implemented land development projects for our clients.

-The strength of our services is based upon a large, comprehensive, trained staff capable of producing a complex work product in a timely fashion.
-In nearly three decades of providing engineering services throughout the southeast, Moore Bass has forged strong relationships with public and private clients, regulators and owners who have come to value the expertise, seasoned professional judgment, and innovation that is associated with Moore Bass.
+Our strength of services is based upon a large, comprehensive, trained staff capable of producing a complex work product in a timely fashion.
+In nearly three decades of providing engineering services throughout the Southeast, our team has forged strong relationships with public and private clients, regulators, and owners who have come to value the expertise, seasoned professional judgment, and innovation that is associated with Moore Bass.
 With projects led by principals who are actively engaged in project management and development, we specialize in securing land use and construction approvals working within the federal, state, and local regulatory processes.

-Moore Bass takes an individualized project approach and develops comprehensive plans and strategies with clients to provide fully coordinated consulting services for their projects.
-Our strategic approach, experience, expertise, resources, and emphasis on relationships yield positive outcomes for our clients and their projects.
+We take an individualized project approach and develop comprehensive plans and strategies with our clients to provide fully coordinated consulting services for projects.
+Our strategic approach combined with our experience, expertise, resources, and emphasis on relationships yields positive outcomes for our clients and their projects.

 When do I need to hire a Professional Engineer?